mrirecon/spreco/README.md

-## Generative Pre-trained Image Prior for MRI reconstruction
+## Bayesian MRI reconstruction with joint uncertainty estimation using diffusion models

 This package is to help you extract prior information for MRI image and then use it for MRI reconstruction.